Update 5/3/2022: for latest information on this subject, please see Basic Authentication Deprecation in Exchange Online – May 2022 Update.

 How can I get a longer exception?
 I still want to use Basic Auth after October 2022

 We are not providing the ability to use Basic Auth after October 2022.
 You should ensure your dependency on Basic Auth in Exchange Online has been removed by that time.
+Basic authentication (outside of SMTP) will be turned off for everyone in October 2022, including tenants who have previously opted out using our self-service tool.

 What if I request an opt out, do the necessary work, and then want you to disable Basic Auth?